MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/webapi/web-api-functions-actions-sample.md

 ---
-title: "Web API Functions and Actions Sample (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Web API Functions and Actions Sample (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
-description: "This group of samples demonstrates how to perform bound and unbound functions and actions, including custom actions, using the Dynamics 365 Customer Engagement Web API.
+description: "This group of samples demonstrates how to perform bound and unbound functions and actions, including custom actions, using the Dynamics 365 for Customer Engagement Web API.
 These are implemented using Client-side JavaScript and C#" ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""